12.8K Shares

 #5 Shopping and Material Possessions

 Self-partnering Goal: “I am worthy of love just as I am.
-I am adored by all of Existence simply because I exist.
+I am adored by all of the Existence simply because I exist.
 It is safe to be and love me.”

 #6 Love / Sex Addiction

-Self-partnering Goal: “I let go, and fill myself with love and development.
-By doing so I am a whole being sharing my True Self with others in their true power.”
+Self-partnering Goal: “I let go and fill myself with love and development.
+By doing so, I am a whole being sharing my True Self with others in their true power.”

 #7 Workaholism

 Self-partnering Goal: “I am worthy of receiving.
-Life co-partners me abundantly to provide my security, flourishing and nourishing.
+Life co-partners me abundantly to provide my security, flourishing, and nourishing.
 I am supported, and it is safe to be.”

 #8 Being Concerned With Everyone Else’s Issues